99002591/99002591/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Automating Web Application tests
+- 🔭 Currently working on:  Automating Web Application Tests
-- 🌱 I’m currently learning Serenity and Karate framework
+- 🌱 Presently learning: Karate framework, NodeJS

 - 💬 I dabble in Java and Python.